REVELATION

 17. And thus I saw the horses in the vision, and them that sat on them, having breastplate of fire, and of jacinth, and

-brimstone: and the heads of the horses were as the heads of lions; and out of their mouths issued fire and smoke and brimestone.
+brimstone: and the heads of the horses were as the heads of lions; and out of their mouths issued fire and smoke and brimstone.

 -